Keshav Maharaj: International career

+Debut and early years

 In October 2016, Maharaj was named in South Africa's squad for their series against Australia.
-He made his Test debut against the Australians on 3 November 2016 and was instrumental in the collapse of Australian batting in the first innings by picking up three crucial wickets.
+He made his Test debut against the Australia on 3 November 2016 and picked up three wickets.
 He was the first specialist spinner to make his Test debut at Perth.

-On 10 March 2017, against New Zealand, Maharaj took his maiden five-wicket haul in Tests.
+On 10 March 2017, Maharaj took his maiden five-wicket haul in Tests against New Zealand.
 This was only the seventh five-for by a South African spinner in Tests against New Zealand.
 In April 2017, Maharaj was named in South Africa's One Day International (ODI) squad for their series against England and the 2017 ICC Champions Trophy.
 He made his ODI debut for South Africa against England on 27 May 2017.
 In May 2017, Maharaj was named International Newcomer of the Year at Cricket South Africa's annual awards.
 In October 2017, he took his 50th wicket in Tests, during the first Test against Bangladesh.

+Middle years

 In July 2018, during the second Test match against Sri Lanka, Maharaj registered his best Test bowling figures in an innings of 9 for 129 and also registered the best ever bowling figures in a Test innings by a visiting bowler in Sri Lanka.
 He also recorded the best ever bowling figures in a Test innings by a South African in Asia.
 His figures of 9 for 129 are the second-best bowling figures by a South African in an innings of a Test after Hugh Tayfield and the best Test bowling figures by a South African since readmission to international cricket in 1991.
 He became the second left-arm spinner, after Rangana Herath, to claim 9 wickets in a test innings.
 In August 2018, Maharaj was named in South Africa's Twenty20 International (T20I) squad for the one-off match against Sri Lanka, but he did not play in the fixture.
 In October 2019, during the series against India, Maharaj took his 100th wicket in Test cricket.

 In November 2020, Maharaj was named in South Africa's squad for their limited overs series against England.
 On 21 June 2021, Maharaj took South Africa's second ever Test hat-trick, and first since Geoff Griffin at Lord's in 1960, during the fourth day of the second Test match of South Africa's tour of the West Indies.
 In September 2021, Maharaj was named in South Africa's squad for the 2021 ICC Men's T20 World Cup despite being uncapped in T20Is.
-He made his T20I debut on 10 September 2021, for South Africa against Sri Lanka, as the team's captain, and took a wicket with his first ball in T20Is.
+He made his T20I debut on 10 September 2021, for South Africa against Sri Lanka as the team's captain, and took a wicket with his first ball in T20Is.
 He also helped South Africa win the series 3-0 after South Africa lost the ODI series to Sri Lanka 2–1.